I spent a weekend in Amsterdam alone on my fifth visit to the city. Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

 Amsterdam has an amazingly good network of trams and metros.
-There are buses too but I never needed to take one because I could get anywhere in the city on the tram, and on metro for a little out of the city places.
+There are buses too but I never needed to take one because I could get anywhere in the city on the tram, and on the metro to some out-of-the-city places.

-Cycling in Amsterdam (rental inc in I Amsterdam City Card)
+Cycling in Amsterdam (Free Rental with I Amsterdam City Card)

 Where to Stay in Amsterdam for the Weekend?

-I did stay in five different places during my numerous visits to Amsterdam but I’m only recommending two of them that I loved.
+I stayed in five different places during my numerous visits to Amsterdam, but I’m only recommending two that I loved.

 There is a coffee machine in the hotel room so you can stay caffeinated.
 They also have a tablet in their suits for the guests to use, but we didn’t.

 I ate my breakfast here on all the days.
-They have a complete set that you can order with four choices: vegan, healthy, English and Dutch.
-I tried the vegan and the healthy one and loved them.
-I also added mini pancakes on my order and they were fantastic.
+They have a complete set that you can order with four choices: vegan, healthy, English, and Dutch.
+I tried the vegan and the healthy ones and loved them.
+I also added mini pancakes to my order and they were fantastic.